yushenzc/hachimi-site/docs/hachimi/faqs.md

 ## Can I play JP and Global simultaneously?
 Yes, but you will need to use a workaround if using the DMM version.
 Check out [these steps](troubleshooting.md#error-501).

+## What is the difference between the Physics Update Modes?
+These are modes defined internally by the game, and not implemented by Hachimi.
+Little is known about them.
+- `ModeNormal` is the default.
+- `Mode60FPS` seems to restore some physics movements when increasing framerate, but can still be a little buggy sometimes.
+- Both `SkipFrame` modes are unknown but seem to be broken.